James Pearce-Higgins

 Director, Science

-James is a member of the senior management team of the British Trust for Ornithology responsible for providing strategic leadership of the science of the organisation.
+James is a member of the Senior Leadership Team at BTO.
+He is responsible for providing strategic leadership of the organisation’s science.

 Interests & Responsibilities